freerkvenhuizen/polars_rabobank_blog/blog/Polars-blogpost.md

 ---

 ## About Rabobank
 Rabobank, one of the leading banks in the Netherlands, processes about 4 billion customer transactions every year.
 Various complex transaction enrichment engines are in place to enrich these transactions with additional information, such as a category (groceries, energy, insurances, etc) or a periodicity indicator (weekly, monthly, etc).
-Many use cases within the bank depend on these enrichments and typically have very demanding requirements when it comes to throughput and latency.
+Many use cases within the bank depend on these enrichments and typically have very demanding requirements when it comes to throughput and latency (typically subsecond requirements are in place).
 One of the use cases is the Insights feature in the Rabobank app (see image below).
 This feature offers customers insights in their past ánd future spending behaviour.
 Insights provides an overview of their fixed costs and subscriptions (past and future), e.g., their (upcoming) energy bill, rent, streaming services, etc. A fundamental building block supporting Insights is the Periodicity engine.

 ![Future timeline, powered by Periodicity](images/future-timeline.png)